 If you’re seriously thinking of becoming a transcriptionist, you need some tools.

 One of the first things you need is transcription software.
 Some of them are free and downloadable, which is excellent for a beginner to use.
 Others cost between $50 and $100.
 Some of the software is available for Windows or OSX only, while others can be used for different operating systems.
 Choose the right one for you.
 The best transcription program should be able to play different video and audio file types, such as dct, wma, mp3 or wav files, with customizable time code settings (timestamps).
+Also, it should have features such as automatic speech recognition and the ability to create subtitles for your video, making the process of subtitling more accurate.

 A good to excellent pair of headphones is essential, so you should invest in one that is of above-average quality.
 While personal preference may dictate which headphones to buy, here are some tips to help you make the right decision.